We provide training and education services on topics of dementia caregiving at-home caregivers as well as professional health care providers.

 Caring for a Loved One with Dementia

 Education and training are available to help caregivers of individuals with Alzheimer’s disease or other forms of dementia to increase their skills and wellness.
-We offer online training as well as in-person classes and workshops.
+We offer free online dementia training as well as in-person dementia caregiver classes and Alzheimer’s Disease education workshops.

 Caring for a Person with Alzheimer’s Disease – Your Easy-To-Use Guide from the National Institute on AgingDownload

 Understanding Alzheimer’s Disease – What You Need to Know from the National Institute on AgingDownload

 Understanding Memory Loss – What To Do When You Have Trouble Remembering from the National Institute on AgingDownload